AdyaShipekar/student/_posts/Foundation/B-tools_and_equipment/2025-09-09-initial-blog.md

 In Sprint 1, we learned how to set up the basic tools and equipment and implement basic functions of VSCode to run our repositories.
 Here's a brief explanation of how I set up my computer to successfully run the tools necessary in CSSE:

 **_NOTE: This setup is for WINDOWS computers only.
-If you are running your tools on a Mac or Kasm, the process may differ._**
+If you are running your tools on a Mac or KASM server, the process may differ._**

 ---